nicolasparada/blog/content/posts/go-messenger-home-page.md

 }
 ```

 Every time a new message arrives, we go and query for the conversation item in the DOM.
 If found, we add the `has-unread-messages` class to the item, and update the view.
 If not found, it means the message is from a new conversation created just now.
-We go and do a GET request to `/api/conversations/conversation_id_here` to get the conversation in which the message was created and prepend it to the conversation list.
+We go and do a GET request to `/api/conversations/{conversationID}` to get the conversation in which the message was created and prepend it to the conversation list.

 ---

 That covers the home page 😊
 <br>
 On the next post we'll code the conversation page.

-Got any question, advice or comment?
-Leave it below 👇

 [Souce Code](https://github.com/nicolasparada/go-messenger-demo)